-For additional information about JNDI and Clusters see Understanding WebLogic Server Clustering.
+For additional information about JNDI and clusters see "Overview" in Using Clusters for Oracle WebLogic Server.

-Using JNDI from Within Java EE Components
+4.7 Using JNDI from Within Java EE Components

 Although it is possible for Java EE components to use the global environment directly, it is preferable to use the component environment.
 Each Java EE component within a Java EE application had its own component environment which is set up based on information contained in the component's deployment descriptors.